Lurkki14/tuxclocker/README.md

 ## Features
 - Supports any number of devices at once
 - Read and write device properties (Click on a selected node to edit)
+- Edit multiple similar nodes at once by selecting them and starting editing
 - Connect any writable property to any readable property, for more possibilities than just fan curves.
 Currently only possible with range-based writable properties (Right click on a node)
 - Reset writable properties to default (Right click on a node)
 - Profiles